lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 		* **ADIF logging**.
 When tapped the firmware will generate an ADIF record for every QSO it is performed over the air, the resulting file is named **/rdx.adif** and can be retrieved using the Web based File System browser.
 Beware that the file system has very limited space resources and therefore no large files can be handled (see below for further information).
-		* **ADIF Logbook USB export** When tapped the firmware will enable a "single file USB data export" with the ADIF logger content, the data can be edited, copied out or deleted.
+		* **USB export** When tapped the firmware will enable a "single file USB data export" with the ADIF logger content, the data can be edited, copied out or deleted.
 No logging will occur while the export is active.
 Tapping the icon alternatively will enable and disable the export.
 Log file will be exported as **rdx_logbook.txt**.
 		* **FT8 QSO reset**.
 When tapped the firmware will reset the current QSO status back to idle, effectively cancelling it.
+Even if enabled no log will be generated.

 ```
 Warning